 Accountability

 This Agreement will form an appendix to the Memorandum of Cooperation between the College and the Students’ Union.
-It will be monitored and reviewed every year at the College & Students’ Union Executive meetings.
+It will be monitored and reviewed every year at the Joint Executive meetings.

-If, during the term of office, a Course Rep, Department Rep or a School Rep steps down (or finishes their period of study – e.g. for January intakes), then every effort should be made to secure a new representative for the remainder of the term and RHSU will support this process.
+If, during the term of office, a Course Rep, Senior Course Rep or a School Rep steps down (or finishes their period of study – e.g. for January intakes), then every effort should be made to secure a new representative for the remainder of the term and RHSU will support this process.

-If it is felt that a Course Rep, Department Rep or School Rep is not performing adequately in their role then RHSU should be contacted to discuss the issue and consider appropriate coaching and/or performance interventions.
+If it is felt that a Course Rep, Senior Course Rep or School Rep is not performing adequately in their role then RHSU should be contacted to discuss the issue and consider appropriate coaching and/or performance interventions.

 If either Party feels that this Agreement is not being adhered to, the issue should at first be raised:

-With the Department Rep and/or Key College Contact ; or
+With the Senior Course Rep and/or Key College Contact ; or

-With the School rep and/or Head of School; or
+With the School rep and/or Executive Dean; or

 With the VP Education and/or Senior Vice-Principal (Education) if at a College-wide level.